-Interprofessional Education and Collaboration around Stockholm: Study Trip Report
+Interprofessional Education and Collaboration around Stockholm: A Study Trip Report

 Heike Penner & Rita Hofheinz